By Tony Seed with Albert Noden

-On November 21, the Harper dictatorship joined the United States and Ukraine as the only three countries voting against the annual United Nations anti-Nazi resolution, initiated in 2005.
+On November 21, 2014 the Harper government joined the United States and Ukraine as the only three countries voting against the annual United Nations anti-Nazi resolution, initiated in 2005.
 Proposed by Russia, the resolution condemns attempts to glorify Nazi ideology and to deny German Nazi war crimes, including the Holocaust.
 Harper is actually following in the footsteps of his predecessors, as we document further in this post.

 Excerpted from the book

 Thus Wars Are Made!

 (Title of the original German edition: So werden Kriege gemacht!)

 Verlag Zeit im Bild, 1970